-- A. All air tour pilots will be trained as a minimum under the current FAA 135 flight training standards.
-Additional training will include: - 1.)
-Inadvertent Instrument Meteorological Conditions (IMC) avoidance and recovery training to include: - a.
+- A. All air tour pilots will be trained as a minimum to meet the requirements of the international civil aviation authority under which the air tour is being conducted.
+Additional training will include: - 1) Inadvertent Instrument Meteorological Conditions (IIMC) avoidance and recovery training conducted quarterly to include: - a.
 Recognition & avoidance of IMC conditions. - b.
-Basic attitude flight training under the hood for: - 1.
-Recovery from unusual attitudes. - 2.
+Basic attitude flight training under the hood for: - Recovery from unusual attitudes. - ii.
 Demonstration of 180 degree turns with a decent and a climb. - c.
-Local area procedures for inadvertent IMC. - 2.)
-Performance planning to include: - a.
+Local area procedures for inadvertent IMC. - d.
+Use of a flight training device/simulator to meet 50% of this requirement is acceptable.

+- 2) Performance planning to include:

+- a.
 Density altitude conditions that are anticipated to be encountered in the operational profile.

 - b.
 Hover in-ground effect.

 - c.
 Hover out-of-ground effect.

-- 3.)
-Loss of effective anti-torque thrust.
+- 3) Loss of effective anti-torque thrust.

-- 4.)
-Emphasized training in:
+- 4) Emphasized training in:

 - a.
 Pre-flight procedures.

 - b.
 Availability and proper use of cockpit checklists.

 - c.
 Use of the flight manual.

 - d.
 Basic helicopter aerodynamics to include:

-- 1. Settling with power.
+- i.
+Settling with power.

-- 2. Ground resonance.
+- ii.
+Ground resonance.

-- 3. Dynamic rollover.
+- iii.
+Dynamic rollover.

-- 4. Low speed flight.
+- iv.
+Low speed flight.

-- 5. Auto-rotation characteristics (annual touchdown auto-rotation is highly recommended).
+- v.
+Auto-rotation characteristics (annual touchdown auto-rotation is highly recommended when practical).

 - e.
 Recognition and avoidance of the height/velocity curve.

-- 5.)
-Human factors:
+- 5) Human factors:

 - a.
 Aeronautical Decision Making (ADM).

 - b.
 Crew Resource Management (CRM).

+- c.
+Fatigue Risk Management.

-- 6.)
-Emergency egress and survival techniques.
+- 6) Emergency egress and survival techniques.

-- 7.)
-On board passenger briefing.
+- 7) On board passenger briefing.

+- 8) Safety Management Systems (SMS).

+- 9) Controlled Flight Into Terrain (CFIT)

+- 10) Airspace management and local noise abatement/sensitive areas.

-- B. In addition to the required training listed above, each company shall establish a regular program that includes monthly/weekly refreshers and daily briefings.
+- B. In addition to the required training listed above, each company must establish a regular program that includes monthly/weekly refreshers and daily briefings.

-- C. All training referenced in item III above shall be documented and kept in appropriate training folders.
-These documents shall be made available to the auditor.
+- C. All training referenced in section III above must be documented and kept in appropriate training folders.
+These documents must be made available to the auditor.